catalogworks/catalog-contracts/docs/IERC2981Upgradeable.md

-*Interface for the NFT Royalty Standard*
+*Interface for the NFT Royalty Standard.
+A standardized way to retrieve royalty payment information for non-fungible tokens (NFTs) to enable universal support for royalty payments across all NFT marketplaces and ecosystem participants. _Available since v4.5._*

 ## Methods